jamesrharwood/thesis/data/barriers.md

 driver_id: capability
 ---

-Researchers may not know when, in their research workflow, they should use RGs.
+Researchers may not know when they should use RGs in their research workflow.
 Guideline developers may want researchers to use guidance as early as possible, but this is may not be obvious to researchers who may only ever receive instruction to complete a checklist as part of journal submission and may [never discover the full guidance](#sec-what-resources-exist).
 Consequently, researchers may assume that RGs are supposed to be used by single authors as pre-submission checklists to demonstrate adherence.
 It may not occur to them that RGs can be used earlier, or by teams.
+Some researchers, having come to this realisation themselves, report wanting to be told to use reporting guidelines earlier in their research.

 ---

 id: understanding
-title: (Mis)understanding
+title: Researchers may misunderstand
 driver_id: capability
 ---